vefunder/protocol-research-review/articles/Angle/agEUR_post_Euler.md

 ### Vote on agEUR holders' seniority

 The Euler hack prompted a governance discussion on the need to define the order of "seniority" among different token holders of the Angle Protocol, not only for the Euler situation but also for any future occurrences of losses not automatically handled by the Core module's smart contracts and voted parameters.
-This seniority concept was not explicitly stated before the exploit, only being obliquely alluded in the document ([collateral settlement section](https://docs.angle.money/angle-core-module/other-aspects/collateral-settlement#use-cases)), and voted on by governance after the exploit.
+This seniority concept was not explicitly stated before the exploit, only being obliquely alluded to in the document ([collateral settlement section](https://docs.angle.money/angle-core-module/other-aspects/collateral-settlement#use-cases)) and voted on by governance after the exploit.

 Angle governance argued that by prioritizing agEUR holders over Standard Liquidity Providers (SLPs) and Hedging Agents (HAs), the protocol could ensure its pegged value is defended using the available collateral reserves.